Genivia/RE-flex/doc/index.md

 is buffered with the C++11 std::regex class matchers.

-With respect to performance, as of this time of writing, std::regex matching is much slower than Boost.Regex, slower by a factor 10 or more.
+With respect to performance, as of this time of writing, std::regex matching is much slower than other matchers, slower by a factor 10 or more.

-The std::regex syntax is more limited than Boost.Regex and RE/flex regex.
-Also the matching behavior differs and cannot be controlled with mode modifiers:
+The std::regex syntax is more limited than Boost.Regex, PCRE2, and RE/flex.
+Also the matching behavior differs and cannot be controlled with mode
+modifiers:

 - `.` (dot) matches anything except `\0` (NUL);
 - `\177` is erroneously interpreted as a backreference, `\0177` does not match;